 MLA Continuing Education (CE) Credit and AHIP Points

-RTI is approved for 48 MLA continuing education (CE) contact hours.
+RTI Participants receive 48 MLA continuing education (CE) contact hours.
 Interested participants may apply for 30 points toward membership in the Academy of Health Information Professional (AHIP).

 For questions regarding the institute, please contact Susan Lessick, AHIP, FMLA, project director, RTI.